1. Participating in a Ride

 Distance (approx will do) – rides are normally about 20 miles (shorter in mid winter).

 Hills – be honest – some members like to avoid hilly rides.

 Terrain – give an idea of how much of the ride is on rougher terrain such as tracks or footpaths.

 Catering – identify the lunch venue, making clear if a picnic is needed.

 Getting home – make clear where the ride ends; if it’s a station, give an idea of train times back to Brighton and Hove.

 Give your mobile phone number.

 Once a ride has been announced, the assumption is that it will go ahead.
 However, it’s a good idea to look at a weather forecast on the day beforehand (www.bbc.co.uk/weather).
 If the forecast looks really bad (snow, ice or lots of heavy rain) you may decide it should be cancelled.
-A cancellation email needs to be sent out by Ian by 5pm on the day before the ride, so if you do want to cancel, contact Ian a reasonable time before then.
+A cancellation email needs to be sent out by 5pm on the day before the ride.
 The same would apply if you have to cancel for personal reasons, but, if possible, contact Ian or other members first to see if anyone else can take over as leader.

 Be at the meeting point in good time.

 Allow a few minutes for late arrivals and then count how many riders there are.